 I’m sitting in a meeting, nodding along as a coworker says something.
 A moment later I realize that I didn’t catch the meaning of the last sentence.
 The sentence consists of familiar words, its structure is sound, I heard it clearly.
 But the message behind the words is murky.
-What do these words mean examine?
-Professional language helps us to be precise, but certain words obscure more than they clarify.
-I’m so used to jargon terms that with no effort I’ll let familiar words fool myself.
+What do these words actually mean?
+Professional language helps us be precise, but certain words obscure more than they clarify.
+I’m so used to jargon that I let familiar words fool me without effort.

 Over time, I built a list of words that helps me to stay alerted.
 When I hear one, I know that I’m in a foggy area.
 It’s the moment to listen carefully and to seek clarity.